Panpsychism: Idealism

 There is disagreement over whether idealism is a form of panpsychism or a separate view.
 Both views hold that everything that exists has some form of experience.
 According to the philosophers William Seager and Sean Allen-Hermanson, "idealists are panpsychists by default".
 Charles Hartshorne contrasted panpsychism and idealism, saying that while idealists rejected the existence of the world observed with the senses or understood it as ideas within the mind of God, panpsychists accepted the reality of the world but saw it as composed of minds.
 Chalmers also contrasts panpsychism with idealism (as well as materialism and dualism).
 Meixner writes that formulations of panpsychism can be divided into dualist and idealist versions.
-He further divides the latter into "atomistic idealistic panpsychism," which he ascribes to David Hume, and "holistic idealistic panpsychism," which he favors.
+He further divides the latter into "atomistic idealistic panpsychism", which he ascribes to David Hume, and "holistic idealistic panpsychism", which he favors.

 Neutral monism

 Neutral monism rejects the dichotomy of mind and matter, instead taking a third substance as fundamental that is neither mental nor physical.
 Proposals for the nature of the third substance have varied, with some theorists choosing to leave it undefined.
 This has led to a variety of formulations of neutral monism, which may overlap with other philosophies.
 In versions of neutral monism in which the world's fundamental constituents are neither mental nor physical, it is quite distinct from panpsychism.
 In versions where the fundamental constituents are both mental and physical, neutral monism may lead to panpsychism, panprotopsychism, or dual aspect theory.

 In The Conscious Mind, David Chalmers writes that, in some instances, the differences between "Russell's neutral monism" and his property dualism are merely semantic.
-Philip Goff believes that neutral monism can reasonably be regarded as a form of panpsychism "in so far as it is a dual aspect view."
+Philip Goff believes that neutral monism can reasonably be regarded as a form of panpsychism "in so far as it is a dual aspect view".
 Neutral monism, panpsychism, and dual aspect theory are grouped together or used interchangeably in some contexts.

 Physicalism and materialism

 Chalmers calls panpsychism an alternative to both materialism and dualism.
 Similarly, Goff calls panpsychism an alternative to both physicalism and substance dualism.
-Strawson, on the other hand, describes panpsychism as a form of physicalism, on his view the only viable form.
+Strawson, on the other hand, describes panpsychism as a form of physicalism, in his view the only viable form.
 Panpsychism can be combined with reductive materialism but cannot be combined with eliminative materialism because the latter denies the existence of the relevant mental attributes.